Bibliography of United States presidential spouses and first ladies: Hillary Clinton

-Hillary Diane Rodham Clinton, née Rodham; October 26, 1947; She is the wife of Bill Clinton.
-After her time as First Lady, she became a United States Senator and later Secretary of State.
-She is the only First Lady to have held national office.
-She became the first woman to run for President on a major party ticket and the first First Lady to run for President in 2016.
+Hillary Diane Rodham Clinton, née Rodham; October 26, 1947; She is married to Bill Clinton.
+After her time as first lady, she became a United States senator and later secretary of state.
+She is the only first lady to have held national office.
+She became the first woman to run for president on a major party ticket and the first first lady to run for president in 2016.